ShrutiDiwan1403/Music_store_analytics_/README.md

 -What is the top spending customer spending in each country?

--Country with most  music invoices
+-Country with most  music invoices.

--City with the best customer
+-City with the best customer.

--The artist who has written the most rock music
+-The artist who has written the most rock music.

--The track that has a song length longer than the average song length And more.
+-The track that has a song length longer than the average song length.
+And more.